-(Total development share: 136.893)

-- The proposed budget by result does not include the proposed budget for unallocated of 14,679 million Swiss francs.
-The total proposed budget 2020/21 includes unallocated. - Development share: Expenditure is qualified as "development expenditure" in line with the revised definition of development expenditure detailed in document A/55/4.

-- The figures for Development Share include Development Agenda project resources.

-- Figures might not add up to the total budget due to rounding.

-- Sustainable Development Goals (SDGs): WIPO's contribution to the SDGs is presented in Annex X of this document.
+- Development share: Expenditure is qualified as "development expenditure" in line with the revised definition of development expenditure detailed in Annex B of document WO/GA/43/21. - The figures for Development Share include Development Agenda project resources. - Figures might not add up to the total budget due to rounding. - Sustainable Development Goals (SDGs): WIPO's contribution to the SDGs is presented in Annex X of this document.